nathanielburman/thesis-observational-reality/README.md

 observes the science to tell
 us what is real.

+f(x) = lm;
+where l represents light
-l = (light)
+and mass and is an object in a materialistic manner if use. l = (light)

-m = (materialistic light/object
+m = (materialistic object
 creation or spawn.)

-o = (observers observing reality)

-R = (reality what is firstly seen by the self scientific observer)

-i = The imagination reality variable r = our observable reality with the unobservable realitiy of the mind itself.
+f(x) = 2r;

+where f of x is actual reality which can only be viewed as material and connected dimensionally fully expresed through this explaination.

 2 = A number guaranteed to
-mark that we are 1 observor and there is another observer which changes physics, so 2 is chosen .
+mark that we are 1 observor and there is another observer which changes physics, so 2 is chosen however the true number is hidden in the -o-; we draw a conclusion that there exists another observer's perception and should include it. therefor that is why the number 2 has been chosen.

+r = (the little r.
+our observable reality -o- with the unobservable realitiy of the mind itself -i- )

-f(x) = 2(r(i+R))/o)
+f(x) = r = (i+R)/o

 00b.
 Light in the imagination
-can become real to imaginary
+can become real to imaginary,
-unseen and conscious observers in reality and in time.
+unseen and conscious observers in reality and memory and time.

+i + R; where i is a real number representing the observer's imagination as a variable to include and where R is the science observer's visually seen materialistic world.

+i+R = the truest reality
+including our imagination reality

+i = (imagination reality variable;
+a single real number we must include: called the chaos variable.)

+R = (reality what is firstly seen by the self scientific observer)

+o = (observers o observing reality; a number between 2 and more)

 00c.
 This allows for divergent realities exisiting in materialistic memory based and mentally placed divergent realities and memories.

+o = a connection with an
+additional observer who has
+or has not a connected memory.

 0. Accept that now is known,
 written perhaps, a known